weyoume/wenode/README.md

 # PaaS mode

-Steemd now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
+Ezirad now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
 It can be launched using the following environment variables:

 * `USE_PAAS` - if set to true, eznode will launch in a format that works with AWS EB.
 Containers will exit upon failure so that they can be relaunched automatically by ECS.
 This mode assumes `USE_WAY_TOO_MUCH_RAM` and `USE_FULL_WEB_NODE`, they do not need to be also set.
 * `S3_BUCKET` - set this to the name of the S3 bucket where you will store shared memory files for eznode in Amazon S3.
 They will be stored compressed in bz2 format with the file name `blockchain-$VERSION-latest.tar.bz2`, where $VERSION is the release number followed by the git short commit hash stored in each docker image at `/etc/eznodeversion`.